 Legislation / policy Relevant ecological feature on site Permit /approval required Notes EPBC Act Flora One EPBC Act listed flora species recorded within the study area: Swamp Fireweed Senecio psilocarpus (Arcadis 2022).
 Three additional EPBC Act listed flora species with a medium to high likelihood of occurrence within the study area: Swamp Everlasting Xerochrysum palustre Matted Flax-lily Dianella amoena A referral under the EPBC Act for Matters of National Environmental Significance was submitted in October 2023.
 A Controlled Action decision was received in June 2024.
-Preliminary Documentation is currently being prepared for The Stage 1A project works will remove 0.30 hectares of SHWTLP.
-Given the impact is less than 1.37% of the TEC on the site, we do not consider it to be a significant impact.
+Preliminary Documentation is currently being prepared for The Stage 1A project works will remove 0.03 hectares of SHWTLP.
+Given the impact is less than 0.15% of the TEC on the site, we do not consider it to be a significant impact.
 There are no impacts to NTGVVP from the Stage 1A project works.
 A targeted survey was undertaken for Swamp Everlasting, River Swamp Wallaby-grass and Swamp Fireweed in suitable habitat within the impact area.
-These EPBC Act listed species were not recorded

-Legislation / policy Relevant ecological feature on site Permit /approval required Notes River Swamp Wallaby-grass Amphibromus fluitans.
-Communities Two EPBC Act listed communities recorded within the study area: Seasonal Herbaceous Wetland (freshwater) of the Temperate Lowland Plains (SHWTLP) Natural Temperate Grassland of the Victorian Volcanic Plain (NTGVVP).
-Fauna Two EPBC Act listed fauna species with a medium or higher likelihood of occurrence within the study area: Growling Grass Frog Litoria raniformis White-throated Needletail Hirundapus caudacutus.
-One additional EPBC Act listed fauna species was predicted likely to occur in the study area by Ecology and Heritage Partners (EHP 2020): Golden Sun Moth Synemon plana.
-Three EPBC Act listed migratory species were assessed as likely to use the study area: Common Sandpiper Actitis hypoleucos Latham's Snipe Gallinago hardwickii White-throated Needletail. assessment by DCCEEW. within the impact footprint during targeted surveys on 6 December 2023.
+These EPBC Act listed species were not recorded policy required assessment by DCCEEW. assessment by DCCEEW.
+Communities Two EPBC Act listed communities recorded within the study area: • Seasonal Herbaceous Wetland (freshwater) of the Temperate Lowland Plains (SHWTLP) • Natural Temperate Grassland of the Victorian Volcanic Plain (NTGVVP).
+Emma Two EPBC Act listed fauna species with a medium or higher likelihood of occurrence within the study area: • Growling Grass Frog Litoria raniformis • White-throated Needletail Hirundapus caudacutus.
+One additional EPBC Act listed fauna species was predicted likely to occur in the study area by Ecology and Heritage Partners (EHP 2020): • Golden Sun Moth Synemon plana.
+Three EPBC Act listed migratory species were assessed as likely to use the study area: • Common Sandpiper Actitis hypoleucos • Latham's Snipe Gallinago hardwickii • White-throated Needletail. within the impact footprint during targeted surveys on 6 December 2023.
+The species were also not recorded during targeted survey along the length of the drainage line connecting to Merri Creek in November 2024.
 A SIC assessment is provided for these species in Appendix 3.
-The small additional area surveyed on 21 October 2024 is contiguous with the potential suitable habitat.
-As such, a targeted survey will be undertaken for the above three species within this additional impact footprint area in November 2024.
-Given the species were not recorded in the adjacent suitable habitat during previous surveys, it is considered unlikely these species will be detected.
 Matted Flax-lily habitat is outside the impact footprint, thus no targeted surveys are recommended.
 Targeted surveys for Growling Grass Frog and Golden Sun Moth were previously undertaken by EHP (EHP 2020).
 Neither species were identified during these surveys.
 Biosis agrees Golden Sun Moth is unlikely to occur within the study area due to a lack of suitable habitat.
 There is potential habitat present for Growling Grass Frog, Latham's Snipe and Common Sandpiper.
 However, if all recommendations outlined in Section 6 are implemented, there should be no significant impact to these species.
 The Construction Environmental Management Plan should outline how these recommendations will be addressed.
 White-throated Needletail is exclusively an aerial species, thus a significant impact is unlikely to occur on this species.
 Victorian Grassland Earless Dragon has a negligible to low likelihood of occurrence within the study area, a significant impact is unlikely to occur for this species.
-FFG Act Two FFG Act species were recorded within the study area by Ecology & Heritage Partners (EHP 2020): Protected Flora Permit is required Remainder of site is considered private land under the FFG Act.
+FFG ActTwo FFG Act species were recorded within the study area by Ecology & Heritage Partners (EHP 2020): • Austral Crane's-bill Geranium solanderi var. solanderi • Pale Swamp Everlasting Coronidium gunnianum.Protected Flora Permit is required for works in rail corridor.
+Remainder of site is considered private land under the FFG Act.